doctore/Spring5Microservices/README.md

 ## Previous steps

-Due to every microservice has to decrypt the information sent by **config-server**, some steps are required:
+Due to every microservice has to decrypt the information sent by [config-server](#config-server), some steps are required:

 #### Setting up an encryption key